Elizabeth-kok/DeepAudio/README.md

-# Build a deep audip classifier with Python and Tensorflow
+# Build a deep audio classifier with Python and Tensorflow

 Working with audio data
 1. Convert Audio data to Waveform (numerical representation) using Python